bernhardAxonIvy/doc/source/designer-guide/concepts/overrides.rst

    the *delete* icon in the section's tool bar.
 This will only delete the mapping (and thus the execution of the override) but not the replacement Sub Process itself.
 You can add new Sub Process overrides by clicking on the *wizard* icon in the tool bar (this can also be used to "restore" a previously deleted mapping).

+Html Dialog Overrides
+   This section shows all Html Dialog overrides that are registered for the selected project.
+You can delete an existing override by pressing the *delete* icon in the section's tool bar.
+This will only delete the mapping (and thus the execution of the override) but not the replacement Html Dialog itself.
+You can add new Html Dialog overrides by clicking on the *wizard* icon in the tool bar (this can also be used to "restore" a previously deleted mapping).